-T I The concei NT AT THE CARE curriculum for nreventive Cardiningv THE COHCE pt of the tole carricalani ioi PICVCIICIVC caraiology
+The concept of the core curriculum for preventive cardiology

-223 The changing nature of our profession and the changing environment of healthcare has led to 224 specific requirements in the field of cardiology.
-In 2007, the European Board for the Specialty of 225 Cardiology (EBSC) published recommendations for sub-specialty accreditation in cardiology.
-37 A sub- 226 specialty is defined as a specific field of cardiology, where knowledge and skills go beyond the basic 27 requirements of general cardiology and additional training is necessary.
-Sub-specialty training should 228 be based on a published core curriculum.
-37 The core curriculum should include a formal education 229 plan intended to bring expected learning outcomes.
-It should include the rationale, aims, and 230 objectives, expected learning outcomes, education content, teaching and learning strategies, and 231 assessment procedures.
-The syllabus should be part of the curriculum and is a listing of subject 232 matters to be covered in a training programme.
-37 233 Over the last decades, sub-specialty curricula have been developed and published by most ESC 234 associations (Acute Cardiovascular Care, Arrhythmias & Cardiac Pacing, Heart Failure, Cardiovascular 235 Imaging, Percutaneous Cardiovascular Interventions).
-38 In the field of preventive cardiology, the 236 American College of Cardiology (ACC)/American Heart Association (AHA) published a competence 237 and training statement in 2009.
-34 More recent proposals for sports cardiology qualification are 238 available from the ACC and EAPC. ^{16, 39} 239 This document is the first common European core curriculum for preventive cardiology, covering all 240 aspects of the field, including prevention, rehabilitation, and sports cardiology.
-It should serve as a 241 framework for the sub-specialty qualification of cardiologists in preventive cardiology.
-The 242 description of practical educational programmes, requirements for training centres and trainers is 243 out of the scope of this document, and will be addressed in future documents.
-Advanced 244 competencies in sports cardiology may be required in dedicated referral centres, addressed by a 245 specific additional curriculum.
-246 A core curriculum task force was established in 2019, including members of the EAPC Education 247 Committee, the EAPC Board, and the EAPC Young Community.
-A writing group, including 248 representatives of the four EAPC sections contributed to the drafting of the entrustable professional 249 activities (EPAs).
-40 Their views and comments were captured in an iterative process employing 250 teleconferences, in-person discussions, an online Delphi survey, and workshops at EAPC meetings.
-251 The document was developed in cooperation with the task force of the ESC Core Curriculum for the 252 Cardiologist.
-41 Key competencies from the field of preventive cardiology are important for the 253 general cardiologist and covered in Chapter 8 on prevention, rehabilitation, and sports.
-41 This chapte 254 was used during the drafting process of this document, and served as a guideline to harmonise 255 structure and content.
-The intention of this core curriculum is to describe the additional knowledge, 256 skills, and attitudes necessary for sub-specialty qualification in preventive cardiology.
-The final 257 document was approved by the EAPC Board in October 2020, and reviewed by the ESC Education 258 Committee.
+The changing nature of our profession and the changing environment of healthcare has led to specific requirements in the field of cardiology.
+In 2007, the European Board for the Specialty of Cardiology (EBSC) published recommendations for sub-specialty accreditation in cardiology.
+A sub-specialty is defined as a specific field of cardiology, where knowledge and skills go beyond the basic requirements of general cardiology and additional training is necessary.
+Sub-specialty training should be based on a published core curriculum.
+The core curriculum should include a formal education plan intended to bring expected learning outcomes.
+It should include the rationale, aims, and objectives, expected learning outcomes, education content, teaching and learning strategies, and assessment procedures.

+Over the last decades, sub-specialty curricula have been developed and published by most ESC associations (Acute Cardiovascular Care, Arrhythmias & Cardiac Pacing, Heart Failure, Cardiovascular Imaging, Percutaneous Cardiovascular Interventions).
+In the field of preventive cardiology, the American College of Cardiology (ACC)/American Heart Association (AHA) published a competence and training statement in 2009.
+More recent proposals for sports cardiology qualification are available from the ACC and EAPC.
+16,39 preventive cardiology.
+The description of practical educational programmes, requirements for training centres and trainers is out of the scope of this document, and will be addressed in future documents.
+Advanced competencies in sports cardiology may be required in dedicated referral centres, addressed by a specific additional curriculum.

+This document is the first common European core curriculum for preventive cardiology, covering all aspects of the field, including prevention, rehabilitation, and sports cardiology.
+It should serve as a framework for the sub-specialty qualification of cardiologists in

+Figure I Preventive cardiology-domains, necessary competencies, and cooperation partners.
+CPET, cardiopulmonary exercise testing; CV, cardiovascular.

+A core curriculum task force was established in 2019, including members of the EAPC Education Committee, the EAPC Board, and the EAPC Young Community.
+A writing group, including representatives of the four EAPC sections contributed to the drafting of the entrustable professional activities (EPAs).
+Their views and comments were captured in an iterative process employing teleconferences, in-person discussions, an online Delphi survey, and workshops at EAPC meetings.

+The document was developed in cooperation with the task force of the ESC Core Curriculum for the Cardiologist.
+Key competencies from the field of preventive cardiology are important for core cardiology training and covered in Chapter 8 on prevention, rehabilitation, and sports.
+This chapter was used during the drafting process of this document, and served as a guideline to harmonize structure and content.
+The intention of this core curriculum is to describe the additional knowledge, skills, and attitudes necessary for sub-specialty qualification in preventive cardiology.
+The final document was approved by the EAPC Board in October 2020, and reviewed by the ESC Education Committee.